 Elizabeth hails from Edmonton, Alberta, and holds an MFA in Writing for Screen+Stage from Northwestern University (class of 2015), a BA in English from Fordham, and an Associate’s Degree from the American Academy of Dramatic Arts East.
 She is also a graduate of The Second City Chicago’s Musical Improv and Improv Conservatories.
 A book of Ukrainian folk verses she compiled and edited was published by the Canadian Institute of Ukrainian Studies Press, University of Alberta and is now used as part of the curricula at Ukrainian bilingual schools in Western Canada.

 In June of 2014, her play Old Gray Devil was performed as a part of the Source Festival in Washington, D.C.
 In December 2014, her play Both Sides, Now received a staged reading at Chicago Dramatists and was also performed as part of the 2015 Source Festival.
 In the summer of 2016, Elizabeth served as co-producer for her play TROLL put on by Fraud & Phony Theatricals, a new Chicago theatre collective she co-founded.
 She is a two-time semi-finalist for the Eugene O'Neill National Playwrights Conference, and a semi-finalist for the 2016 P73 Playwriting Fellowship.
 Her play El Words was produced by Chicago's Fury Theatre as a part of their 2016 SAST Festival, and her 10-minute play La Donna e Mobile received a reading in May 2017 at the Stella Adler School of Acting (in conjunction with the Harold Clurman Playwrights Unit) in NYC.
-Elizabeth was a finalist for the 2018 Campfire Theatre Festival, and was selected as one of three fellows in Shakespeare Festival St. Louis’ Confluence Regional Writers’ Project.
+Elizabeth was a finalist for the 2018 and 2020 Campfire Theatre Festivals, and was selected as one of three fellows in Shakespeare Festival St. Louis’ Confluence Regional Writers’ Project.